StateVoicesNational/Spoke/docs/REFERENCE-NGPVAN_user_guide.md

 ## The Action Handler

 The action handler allows you to sync data back to VAN as part of your script.
 Data saves to VAN are triggered in the same way answers to questions you incorporate in your script are saved in Spoke, i.e. when the texter selects an answer to a question you have constructed, and then sends a subsequent message, clicks Skip, or opts the contact out.
-To use the action handler, `ngpvan` must appear in the list in your `ACTION_HANDLERS` envirornment variable.
+To use the action handler, `ngpvan` must appear in the list in your `ACTION_HANDLERS` environment variable.

 For each question answer, you can select an appropriate action by selecting NGPVAN from the dropdown and starting to type.
 Your options will be drawn from Canvass Response Codes, Activist Codes, and Survey Question answers you have set up in VAN.